SSDeepthiKatta/ASE-LAB2/README.md

 # Create Wireframe and a Web Application with 3 Pages.

-Task 1:
+# Task 1:
 Create Wireframes for Web Pages.

-Task 2:
-Create 3 Web Pages.
+# Task 2:Create 3 Web Pages.
 •	Registration Page to create a Account for a User.
 •	Login Page to get User Credentials.
 •	Home Page created with Directions and Weather between two Cities using Google API's.

-Task 3:
+# Task 3:
 Check the Quality of Code in JSLint.

-Task 4:
-Create Repository in GitHub.
+# Task 4:Create Repository in GitHub.
 •	Source is dumped into the Source code folder.
 •	Screenshots are given in Documentation folder.
 •	Detailed Report of the Assignment is given in Wiki Page.